PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 $ [sudo] gem install cocoapods
 $ pod setup

-### Install MobileAppTracker pod
+### Install PHG MobileTracking pod

-Once CocoaPods has been installed, you can include MAT iOS SDK to your project by adding a dependency entry to the Podfile in your project root directory.
+Once CocoaPods has been installed, you can include PHG Mobile Tracking iOS SDK to your project by adding a dependency entry to the Podfile in your project root directory.

 $ edit Podfile
 platform :ios
 pod 'PHGMobileTracking'

-This sample shows a minimal Podfile that you can use to include MAT iOS SDK dependency to your project.
+This sample shows a minimal Podfile that you can use to include PHG Mobile Tracking iOS SDK dependency to your project.
 You can include any other dependency as required by your project.

 Now you can install the dependencies in your project: